Marinara-Sauce/Discord-AnarchyGrabber3-Detector/README.md

 # Pre-reqs
  This is a very basic program.
 It was written in C# with Visual Studio Community 2019, Version 16.4.5 Runs using the .NET Framework, Version 4.7.2

+# Disclaimer
+ This program was developed in an afternoon without much testing and research.
+If you are going to use this program, continue to be careful about what you are downloading/running.
+Other versions of the trojan can technically bypass some filters in the program.
+I'm not responsible for any damages related to this program.